constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 ## The basic satellite class structure

-Your soon-to-be satellite will get all its basic functionality, such as the ability to receive and react to commands, initiate state changes, and send its logging output and monitoring information via the network, by inheriting from the `Satellite` class:
+The soon-to-be satellite will gain all its basic functionality, such as the ability to receive and react to commands, initiate state changes, and send its logging output and monitoring information via the network, by inheriting from the `Satellite` class:

 ```python
 from constellation.core.satellite import Satellite, SatelliteArgumentParser